-I recently wrote about my Green Test, and how one effect of it was a major revision of curriculum and how much material was required.
+I wrote on this blog about my Green Belt Test, and how one effect of it was a major revision of curriculum and how much material was required.
 My teacher rewrote it at the time, but we were not participants in that process, and he didn't distribute that version to us in written form, as he was still figuring it out.

 I think I've said before we were his "guinea pigs" as far as curriculum structure goes, right?

 |Although he wouldn't teach us this sort of thing - off balance, left side wide open... image found here.|

 Just as we were promoted us to Brown Belt, our teacher decided to do another major revision, this time with our direct participation.
 We also, for the first time, wrote it up with the intent that it should be distributed to students directly.
 You know, with pictures, lineage, history of the art, and glossary.

 |We even punch with our pinkies out, due to being fancy.|